 ***** Instant Download - Pattern Only *****

 Price is for the pattern only and NOT FOR THE FINISHED BASKET.
-If you would like this basket custom made for you, please send me a message.
+If you would like this basket custom made for you, please message me for a reserved listing.

 Approximate Dimensions of the Finished Basket:

 © Bright Expectations LLC / Becky Bechtel

 Due to the nature of digital downloads, this pattern may not be returned or exchanged.
 All sales are final.